oicr-gsi/vidarr/types.md

 option and _value_ is a value of the matching type.

 For details, see Shesmu's algebraic data types.
-Shesmu has the restriction that the types must be tuples or objects, but Vidarr does not enforce this restriction.
+Shesmu has the restriction that the types must be tuples or objects, but Víðarr does not enforce this restriction.

 - `{"is": "tuple", "elements": [` _type1_`,` _type2_`,` ... `] }`